Supervisors and Init Systems: Part 2

 and work with other tools.
 In fact, as I was researching this post, I found

-this quote about some of the console stuff provided by nosh
+this quote about some of the console stuff provided by nosh:

 As a bonus feature, the source package contains a getty

-script that does exactly that
+execlinebscript that does exactly that

-Despite the fact that in theory nosh
+Despite the fact that in theory nosh and s6 are competing for mindshare,

 there is neither a technical nor even social reason to keep them separate, and

-code uses s6
+indeed nosh code uses s6 code.

 Maybe it’s just my personal tastes, but just perusing Laurent and Jonathan’s sprawling writing is inspiring and informing to me.
 I highly recommend the following, if you can relate: